-How to Sell Medicare Supplements and Medicare Advantage Over the Phone
+How to Sell Medicare Advantage and Medicare Supplements Over the Phone

-Selling Medicare products to seniors over the phone takes a slightly different approach compared to selling face to face.
+Selling Medicare Advantage and other Medicare products to seniors over the phone takes a slightly different approach compared to selling face to face.

 Your physical presence and all the things that flow from that interaction are not available to you and must be accounted for when you’re not in front of your prospect.